Meet some of the extraordinary children and families that we support

 Frankè’s mum lives with the heart-breaking uncertainty of not knowing how long she will have with her son.
 But with support from Alexander Devine, she is determined to do all she can to fill Frankè’s life with joy and make precious memories together.

 The Ali family never imagined they would need a children’s hospice service like Alexander Devine but in April 2021, doctors diagnosed their sons with a rare and deadly genetic condition.

-Aaron describes himself as “smart and creative” and always striving “to achieve a positive attitude towards life”.
-At the age of two he was diagnosed with a rare muscular dystrophy, which causes him to have significant muscle weakness that is deteriorating over time.
+Aaron described himself as “smart and creative” and always striving “to achieve a positive attitude towards life”.
+At the age of two he was diagnosed with a rare muscular dystrophy, which causes him to have significant muscle weakness.

 Habibah is a wonderful young lady who always fills our hospice with delicious baking smells and laughter as her two favourite things to do during her visits to the hospice is baking and pranking our Alexander’s Nurses!